junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S10381)
 - 2009-10-13 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S10380-10381)
 - 2009-10-13 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S10380-10381)
+- 2009-10-14 — Message on Senate action sent to the House.
+- 2009-10-14 — Received in the House.
+- 2009-10-14 — Referred to the House Committee on Financial Services.